aixoss/aix-puppet/README.md

   on a list of AIX LPARs, by running this module on a NIM server managing these LPARs.<br>
  By software maintenance operations we mean : updates of AIX levels, updates of efix.<br>
- Necessary AIX level updates are automatically downloaded from FixCentral using 'suma' functionalities, and are locally kept and shared between LPARs if possible.<br>
+ Necessary AIX level updates are automatically downloaded from FixCentral using 'suma' features, and are locally kept and shared between LPARs if possible.<br>
  Downloaded updates can then be automatically applied on a list of LPARs, through 'nim push' operations, therefore everything (i.e. all aixautomation logic) runs from the NIM server, and nothing needs to be installed on LPARs themselves.<br>